fastapi/typer/docs/tutorial/subcommands/name-and-help.md

 /// note

-In previous versions of Typer, in addition to the help text, the command name was also inferred from the callback function name, this is no longer the case.
+Until Typer 0.14.0, in addition to the help text, the command name was also inferred from the callback function name, this is no longer the case.

 ///